Galle railway station

 Galle railway station is a railway station in the southern city of Galle in Sri Lanka.
-Owned by Sri Lanka Railways, the state-run railway operator, the station is part of the Coast Line, which links Sri Lanka's south coast with the Colombo.
+Owned by Sri Lanka Railways, the state-run railway operator, the station is part of the Coast Line, which links Sri Lanka's south coast with Colombo.

 Location

 Galle Station is located in the centre of Galle.
 It is just northwest of the Galle International Cricket Ground.
 Galle's City Hall is next to the station and the historic Galle Fort is a short distance from the station.